Largeb0525/Trading_Ace/README.md

 # Trading_Ace

-Trading_Ace is an application designed to integrate Uniswap V2 swap events, providing rewards based on users' weekly trading volume.
-This project is developed in Go and relies on Infura's Ethereum node services.
+Trading_Ace is an application designed to integrate Uniswap V2 swap activities, providing rewards based on user trading volume according to task settings.
+It supports multiple pools and multiple tasks within the same pool.
+This project is developed in Go and relies on Infura’s Ethereum node service.

 ## Requirements